will-macaulay/wa-udp-v2x-challenge/README.md

 ## Tips

 1. You are allowed to use any resources available to you.
 Google is your friend!
+2. The test cases are the most basic implementation checks and should be easy to pass, you should be accounting for more edge cases on your own.
-2. (Optional but required for future) [ROS2 Humble documentation](https://docs.ros.org/en/foxy/Releases/Release-Humble-Hawksbill.html) is a great place to start if you are new to ROS.
+3. (Optional but required for future) [ROS2 Humble documentation](https://docs.ros.org/en/foxy/Releases/Release-Humble-Hawksbill.html) is a great place to start if you are new to ROS.
 This [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) walks you through how to create a publisher and subscriber node in c++, and this [page](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) in python.
-3. Hint: Make sure to use isinstance checks since messages are UDP to JSON and python may throw errors when doing math with data.
+4. Hint: Make sure to use isinstance checks since messages are UDP to JSON and python may throw errors when doing math with data.
-4. The learning curve can be steep here!
+5. The learning curve can be steep here!
 We don't want you to get stuck!
 Feel free to send high-level questions to ejxie@wisc.edu if you have questions!
 Please put "[WA]" in the subject or your question may be ignored!